Iona University: Loftus Hall

-Loftus Hall, designed to house first-year students only, is a 10-floor building.
+Loftus Hall is a 10-floor building designed to house first-year students only.
 Each floor has six suites of two bedrooms (a double and a triple), one handicapped room which houses two people, and the RA (resident assistant) room.
 Each Suite contains a common area with a sink, and a bathroom with a toilet and shower.
 Loftus has a kitchen, a laundry room, a quiet meditation room, a study lounge, and a vending lounge/game room.
 The building has three elevators, as well as two staircases on the end of each floor.

 Conese and Hales Halls

 Conese Hall (formerly North) and Hales Hall (formerly South) were built in 2005.
 Both have six floors, with four rooms on each floor: one suite of seven and three suites of 10.
 Each suite has two bathrooms, a small kitchenette, and a common room/living room type arrangement.
+Each floor has a small laundry room.
+Amenities include a communal study lounge on the ground floor.
 North Hall was renamed to Conese Hall at Homecoming 2008, October 4, 2008, to acknowledge a $5 million gift to the college from Anna May and Eugene P. Conese.
 In April 2017, South was renamed in recognition of Alice Marie and Thomas E. Hales ’58, ’04H for their leadership commitment to the Iona Forever campaign and support to the college.

 Rice Hall

 Rice Hall is primarily a single occupant dorm, though there are rooms for two, three or four persons.
 It is the oldest residence hall at Iona, and was originally used to house the Christian Brothers as well as the brothers in training.
 The building is four floors, with laundry services in the basement.
 Amenities include a game room, TV lounge, and kitchen.
+Due to the age of the building, Rice Hall does not have an elevator.